 - If two or more persons are entitled to reemployment in the same position and more than one of them has reported for reemployment, the person who left the position first shall have the right to the position.
 The remaining employee (or employees) is entitled to be reemployed in a position similar to that in which the employee would have been employed, according to the rules that normally determine a reemployment position, as set out above.
 (20 C.F.R.
 1002.199)

 - Retention Rights

-If the employee’s most recent period of service in the uniformed services was more than 30 days, he or she must not be discharged except for cause:
+If the employee’s most recent period of service in the uniformed services was more than 30 days, they must not be discharged except for cause:

-- for 180 days after the employee’s date of reemployment if his or her most recent period of uniformed service was more than 30 days, but less that 181 days; or
+- for 180 days after the employee’s date of reemployment if their most recent period of uniformed service was more than 30 days, but less than 181 days; or

 - for one (1) year after the date of reemployment if the employee’s most recent period of uniformed service was more than 180 days.
 (20 C.F.R.
 1002.247)

 A returning employee is entitled to the same rights and benefits they would have had if employment had been continuous.

 - If elected, medical insurance coverage may be continued during a period of military service for the lesser of: